 - There is nothing sweeter than coming home from a stressful day at work and being able to unwind by stroking your pet.
 Stress is known to have a detrimental impact on the immune system.

 - Elderly people who live alone are often isolated, pet ownership reduces feelings of isolation and loneliness.
-Pets can offer a sense of purpose and responsibility in the elderly.
+Pets can offer a sense of purpose and responsibility to the elderly.
 They also are more active than non-pet owners.
 Which provides an obvious health benefit to them.

 - Pets can help reduce sadness in owners.

 After speaking to my Dad a few weeks ago on the phone, I knew I had to jump on a plane and fly down (he lives in country Victoria) to see him.
 He is so depressed, sad and lonely without Mum (passed away 11 months ago).
 To see my Dad cry, telling me in a quivery voice how empty his life is now broke my heart.
 Dad has shrivelled up on the inside, and it shows on the outside ..his hair has gone white, he has lost weight and looks old, frail and so sad.
 He is 83.
-Their 60th wedding anniversary would have been in a few days time.
+Their 60th wedding anniversary would have been in a few days.

-As I drove away to come home, I watched through the rear view mirror my very sad and lonely Dad standing on the nature strip watching me, without waving, drive away.
+As I drove away to come home, I watched through the rearview mirror my very sad and lonely Dad standing on the nature strip watching me, without waving, drive away.
 I could feel his pain and had to drive through buckets of tears for nearly an hour as it just broke my heart…

 Dad asked to have a little dog as a companion!
 He wanted a Female Jack Russell, no objections to a JR cross (as long as it is short-haired) from a pound.
 Not a puppy – an older girl would be ideal.